 - Cash advances must be reconciled within 60 days of the event or the end of the trip for which requested.

-- Expenses incurred in the conduct of University business must be accounted for during the same year budgeted and within 60 days after:
+- Expenses incurred in the conduct of University business must be accounted for within 60 days after:

 - The date of the expenditure,